May 1971

 Two John Lennon-Yoko Ono films are screened at the Cannes Festival.
 The first, Apotheosis, is an eighteen- minute-long camera shot of a snowy countryside.
 Ono's Fly is the graphic exporation of a nude woman's body by a fly.
 The flies proved difficult to direct, so, there being no guild to complain to, the insects were stunned with carbon dioxide gas.
 Those who lived are filmed walking on the woman's skin.

-The creator of the yo-yo and the parking meter, David Duncan, dies.
+The creator of the yo-yo and the parking meter, Donald Duncan, Sr., dies at age 78.

 16